 Chapelle de Picpus in Paris (Notre-Dame-de-la-Paix)

 Many Catholic pilgrims who travel to Paris make a stop at Picpus Chapel to pray and visit the attached Cimetière de Picpus (Picpus Cemetery).
-This is a place of prayer where hundreds of martyrs are entombed and where a famous statue in the chapel draws the faithful to pray for peace and for the living and dead.
+This is a place of prayer where hundreds of martyrs of the French Revolution are entombed and where a venerable statue in the chapel draws the faithful to pray for peace and for the living and dead.
 In 2018 I was privileged to visit here for the first time.

 The Chapel and Famous Statue

 The small chapel is called Notre-Dame-de-la-Paix (Our Lady of Peace) or simply the Chapelle de Picpus, a quiet place in a busy city.
 The chapel dates from 1640.
-Today it is part of a large cemetery complex with beautiful gardens, grass lawns, and tombs.
+Today it is part of a large cemetery complex with gardens, green lawns, and a graveyard with tombs.

-The side transept on the left holds a true work of art, a small 15th-century sculpture of the Vierge de la Paix (the Virgin of Peace), reputed to have cured King Louis XIV of a serious illness in 1658.
+The side transept of the chapel holds a true work of art, a small 15th-century sculpture of the Vierge de la Paix (the Virgin of Peace), reputed to have cured King Louis XIV of a serious illness in 1658.
 The wooden statue dates from about 1530.
 It is the creation of an unknown artist from the Languedoc region of France.

 The statue is small in size (33 cm).
 Mary is dressed in a Greek tunic.
 In her right hand she holds an olive branch.
 On her left arm rests the Child Jesus, with his arms outstretched, holding the cross in one hand and the world in the other.
 The statue was crowned in 1906 by the Archbishop of Paris, by order of Pope Pius X.

-In 1969 the main altar was unfortunately removed and replaced, when the sanctuary was refurbished with a new altar made in part of comblanchien, an iconic Burgundy limestone that is generally used for paving and kitchen counter tops.
+Mass is offered on the altar in the sanctuary.
+In 1969 the previous altar was unfortunately removed and replaced when the sanctuary was refurbished with a new altar made in part of "comblanchien," an iconic Burgundy limestone.

 Place of Martyrs